McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 2) Path to Executable looks abnormal( run services.msc --> right click on a service --> Properties)

-Identify Suspicious Registry ASEPs/Autostart Folders
+Identifying Suspicious Registry ASEPs/Autostart Folders
 ------------------------------------------------------

 Windows has numerous registry and file locations that can be used to start software without a user taking a specific action.These locations are called Autostart Extensibility Points (ASEPs).